 Film Incentive Program

-All production companies seeking to participate in the Program must submit, with all supporting documents a Local Option Economic Development Plan Grant application at least 30 days before an expenditure occurs.
+All production companies seeking to participate in the Program must submit, with all supporting documents, a Film Incentive Application at least 30 days before an expenditure occurs.
 Productions must be 100% funded and all submissions should be prepared to offer proof of funding.
 The filming entity (Film Production Company) cannot be a non-profit organization.

 Qualifying projects must be intended for exhibition and reasonable commercial exploitation.
 Regional and national commercials will qualify with proof that they will be broadcasted nationally or regionally.